Ejayz/Acumen-Discord-Bot/README.md

 # Acumen Discord Ranking Bot

-> This Discord Bot will specialize to give exp and rank up your users!
+> This Discord Bot will specialize to give exp and rank up your users and reward them with crypto!

 ## Goal